AliTopal89/jenkins_fundamentals/jenkins-fundamentals/README.md

   - Enabled - Check mark indicates that the plugin is enabled
     - Greyed out check marks indicate plugins that are required by other plugins *(Always thought they were plugins installed/updated by Jenkins/Cloudbees by default)*
+  - Lines with no "Uninstall button are for plugins that are required by other plugins"
 - Uninstall a plugin:
   - Removes the plugin binary(hpi or jpi extension) from the disk
   - Does not remove the configuration that the plugin may have created
     - If the plugin contributed extensions to any job/build/views/agents etc, Jenkins reports       unrecognized fragments in config files
-    - Until you remove the config file (config.xml) you can re-install the plugin and restart jenkins to restore the configurations.
+    - Until you remove the config file (`config.xml`) you can re-install the plugin and restart jenkins to restore the configurations.
 - Disable a plugin:
   - softer way to retire a plugin, usually binary is changed to jpi/hpi.disabled